Salvage of Supervision in Weakly Supervised Object Detection: Experiments

+\textbf{Splitting rule vs. random splitting.} To demonstrate the effectiveness of the proposed splitting rule in stage 3, we compare it with the random splitting strategy.
+As shown in Table~\ref{tab:split-rule}, adopting random splitting is notably worse than our proposed method.
+However, random splitting can still surpass simply adopting EMA update and strong data augmentations in stage 2 by a clear margin, which demonstrates the importance of salvaging useful supervisory signals.

+\textbf{Longer training schedule for WSOD.} Counting all 3 stages in, SoS-WSOD does require more training iterations.
+Hence, we double the training iteration of the WSOD stage for a further fair comparison.
+However, we find that $m\text{AP}_{50}$ will drop from $54.1\%$ to $52.7\%$ due to overfitting.

 \textbf{Size of the labeled subset in SSOD.} In the SSOD stage (stage 3), we split a dataset into labeled and unlabeled subsets.
 The number of pseudo labeled images, $K$, is a hyperparameter.
-When we treat a small number of images as ``clean'' labeled ones, severe class imbalance will deteriorate the detector's performance.
-However, when splitting many images as labeled, the performance will collapse to directly using all data with pseudo groundtruth labels.
-As shown in Table~\ref{ablation3}, $K=2000$ is a suitable choice on VOC07.
-We use $K=2000$ in all our experiments on VOC2007, and double to 4000 on VOC2012.
-For MS-COCO, we use $K=30000$.
+When we treat a small number of images as ``clean'' labeled ones, severe class imbalance will deteriorate the performance.
+However, when splitting most images as labeled, the performance will collapse using fully pseudo annotated labels.
+As shown in Table~\ref{tab:ablation-k}, $K=2000$ is a suitable choice for VOC2007.
+These results also demonstrate the effectiveness of the rule-of-thumb we proposed.
+We use $K=2000$ in all our experiments on VOC2007, and double the size to 4000 on VOC2012.
+Following the proposed rule-of-thumb, for MS-COCO, we use $K=30000$.

+\textbf{Hyperparameters in PGF.} Figure~\ref{fig-hyper-pgf} shows the effects of hyperparameters $t_{keep}$ and $t_{con}$ introduced in PGF~(Algorithm \ref{alg:pgf}).
+These two hyperparameters are robust and $t_{keep} = 0.2, t_{con} = 0.85$ works best for $m\text{AP}_{50}$ on VOC2007.
+We tune these two hyperparameters on the smallest VOC2007 dataset and keep them fixed on all other datasets following previous works~\cite{casdnips2020, cmilcvpr2019, pcltpami2018}.

-\textbf{Inference speed.} SoS-WSOD enjoys speed benefits from modern FSOD methods.
+\textbf{Inference speed.} SoS-WSOD also enjoys speed benefits from modern FSOD methods.
 We compare the inference speed in Table~\ref{ablation4-speed} (on single RTX3090 GPU).
 Please note that the time for generating proposals is always far longer than 0.2 seconds per image, e.g., 8.3 s/img for Selective Search~\cite{selectivesearchijcv2013}, while our SoS-WSOD does not need to generate external proposals.
 Hence, SoS-WSOD not only is significantly faster than baseline WSOD methods, but also eliminates the time to generate external proposals.

 Finally, we provide visualization of detection results on MS-COCO in Fig.~\ref{fig-visualization-coco}.
 These results show that SoS-WSOD can mine more correct objects even in complicated environments.
 Additional visualization results on VOC2007 and MS-COCO are shown in the appendix.